Pricing Book a Demo

 By acquiring data on any chemicals considered or listed under the Proposition 65 substance list, and labeling their products appropriately, companies can avoid fines, negative media attention, legal fees and the cost of product recall.
 In order to do so cost-effectively, many are choosing supply chain data management solutions to automate workflows, validate data and provide suppliers with an easy-to-use portal through which they can submit data.

-Assent Compliance’s Proposition 65 Module can help you collect data from your suppliers and cross-reference it with new additions to the Proposition 65 chemical list.
+Assent’s Proposition 65 software can help you collect data from your suppliers and cross-reference it with new additions to the Proposition 65 chemical list.

-To learn more about how Assent Compliance help you acquire substance data for compliance with any legislation that regulates product composition, book a live demo with our experts today.
+To learn more about how Assent software helps you acquire substance data for compliance with any legislation that regulates product composition, book a live demo with our experts today.